Big Five Personality Test 240 questions full version: NEO-PI-R BigFive Personality Scale 'Forever Free, No Registration Needs'

 Give examples to illustrate the facets:

-- Self-discipline (C5) People with high scores can perform tasks and complete tasks even if they are boring; people with low scores can procrastinate and lose confidence and give up.
+• People with high self-discipline (C5) scores can perform tasks and complete tasks even if they are boring; people with low scores can procrastinate and lose confidence and give up.

 The complete report provides a detailed interpretation of all six facets.